 27 April to 13 August 2017

-From 27 April 2017 the Städel Museum in Frankfurt is showing the exhibition "Photographs become Pictures.
+From 27 April 2017 the Städel Museum in Frankfurt showed the exhibition "Photographs become Pictures.
 The Becher Class".
-The Deutsche Börse Photography Foundation is supporting this exhibition with 25 loans.
-The show features works by Bernd and Hilla Becher, Andreas Gursky, Candida Höfer, Axel Hütte, Thomas Ruff, Jörg Sasse and Thomas Struth from the Art Collection.
+The Deutsche Börse Photography Foundation supported this exhibition with 25 loans.
+The show featured works by Bernd and Hilla Becher, Andreas Gursky, Candida Höfer, Axel Hütte, Thomas Ruff, Jörg Sasse and Thomas Struth from the Art Collection.

 More information about the exhibition here.

 Claudia Andujar.
 Tomorrow must not be like yesterday

 Exhibition at MMK Museum für Moderne Kunst Frankfurt am Main

 This exhibition was the first in Europe to provide extensive insights into the œuvre of the photographer Claudia Andujar (b. in Neuchâtel, Switzerland in 1931), a resident of Brazil.
 In the early 1980s, in connection with her activist involvement in efforts to protect and preserve the Yanomami, the largest indigenous ethnic group in the Amazon region, she produced "Marcado" (The Marked Ones).
 The portraits launched Andujar's in-depth exploration of the Yanomami culture and have come to be considered her single most important series.

 The exhibition has been made possible with a funding by Deutsche Börse Photography Foundation.